Liangyu5wu/Liangyu5wu.github.io/content/projects/Vertex_t0/index.md

 2. Make a slide on what are the freedoms right now

-3. Draw the event dropping down curves
+3. Draw the #cells dropping down curves

 {{< /spoiler >}}